This document provides a guide to installing OpenOCD for ESP32-C3 and debugging using GDB. The document is structured as follows:

 The files provided after

-board/esp32c3-ftdi.cfg can be used for a custom board with an FT2232H or FT232H chip used for JTAG connection,
+board/esp32c3-ftdi.cfg can be used for a custom board with an FT2232H or FT232H chip used for JTAG connection, or with ESP-Prog.

 You should now see similar output (this log is for ESP32-C3 through built-in USB connection):